LLNL/merlin/README.md

 That's it.

-To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine-learning:
+To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine-learning, first install the workflow's dependencies:

-Install the workflows dependencies:

     $ pip install -r workflows/feature_demo/requirements.txt

-Process the workflow and create tasks on the server:
+Then process the workflow and create tasks on the server:

     $ merlin run workflows/feature_demo/feature_demo.yaml

-Launch workers that can process those tasks:
+And finally, launch workers that can process those tasks:

     $ merlin run-workers workflows/feature_demo/feature_demo.yaml

-For more information try:
+For more information, try:

     $ merlin --help